Arabic Readings and Culture

 Students will expand their knowledge and further develop skills in the areas of listening, speaking, reading, writing, and culture with an emphasis on reading.
-This course has been approved for Core Curriculum Credit in College Core B in Foreign Languages.
+This class is not intended and not recommended for native speakers of Arabic, but Heritage Arabic speakers are welcome.
+This course has been approved for Core Curriculum Credit in College Core B in Humanities.

 In speaking, students will be able to handle successfully a limited number of interactive, task-oriented and social situations.
 They can ask and answer questions, initiate and respond to a variety of statements, maintain face-to-face conversation, and communicate in a wider variety of situations such as are covered in the textual materials read and practiced.
 Students will develop listening skills that will enable them to understand learned utterances, some longer sentence-length utterances, and will begin to understand main ideas and some facts from interactive exchanges and connected aural texts.

 Students will be able to analyze similarities and differences between their own and the target cultures.

 Students will be able to explain contemporary international issues from the perspectives of their own and the target cultures